bkamapantula/bkamapantula.github.io/_posts/2023-10-07-pycon-india-2023-ylw-ts.md

 We received great response from students all over including several from registrations outside of Hyderabad.
 We capped the participation per school so that more schools can participate and left 10 slots open for individual registrations.

+Harsh Mittal, an experienced educator, hosted the workshop.

 ### Statistics

 The participation was distributed from nine schools.
 The participation ratio of the students was 54% boys to 46% girls.